xavtidus/simple-aws-static-website-workshop/README.md

 10. Your updates should now be uploaded to your Amazon S3 bucket.
 11. Now check the domain CloudFront created for you, your content should still be the *old version*, this is because we still need to *Invalidate the cache*
-12. Open the CloudFront console and click the **Distribution Id* of your CloudFront Distribution to open the details of your distribution.
+12. Open the CloudFront console and click the **Distribution Id** of your CloudFront Distribution to open the details of your distribution.
-13. Click the **Invalidation* tab to open cache invalidation options
+13. Click the **Invalidation** tab to open cache invalidation options
-14. Click the blue button labled *Create Invalidation*
+14. Click the blue button labelled **Create Invalidation**
 15. In the textbox within the popup window, enter a single asterisk character '*' to invalidate all items cached.
 16. Click the blue button labled **Invalidate** to begin the cache invalidation.
-17. After a few seconds, refresh your web page and you will see your new content details.
+17. After a few seconds, refresh your web page and you will see your new content live on your website.